Tim Dunne

 His theoretical research interests connect to an applied agenda.
 He has published widely on human rights, on foreign policy (with particular reference to the United Kingdom), on the changing dynamics of world order after 9/11, and on global responsibility for the protection of human rights.
-He writes for UK and international media, including The Guardian.
+He writes for UK and international media, including The Guardian and The Conversation.
+Latterly he has published occasional commentaries on higher education including articles in The Times Higher.

+He is an elected Fellow of the Academy of Social Sciences, Australia; and serves on the board of Farnborough College of Technology.